raphaelaleixo/krimi/README.md

 ## That’s it!
-You can play the game now at https://codewords.ludoratory.com.
-As I said, the code is on github.
+You can play the game now at https://krimi.ludoratory.com.
 I am eager to hear any critiques, doubts, comments and suggestions you might have about the game, my code or the Ludoratory project.

 Thank you, and I hope you enjoy the game.